randym/axlsx/README.md

 **6. Support for both 1904 and 1900 epocs configurable in the workbook.

 **7. Add jpg, gif and png images to worksheets

+**8. Build in mixin with Active record. simply add acts_as_xlsx to you models and they will support to_xlsx

 Installing
 ----------